slide slide slide

 Cash Payment accepts Hong Kong dollars exclusively, with exact change strongly recommended to avoid delays during busy boarding periods when ferry operators need to process passengers quickly and efficiently.
 Visitors using cash should plan ahead by obtaining appropriate denominations from banks, hotels, or currency exchange services, particularly during peak travel times when making change can slow down the boarding process for everyone.

-Air Conditioning provides climate-controlled comfort throughout the entire journey, ensuring that passengers remain comfortable regardless of Hong Kong's often hot and humid weather conditions.
+Air Conditioning is provided in deluxe class ordinary ferries and all fast ferries, ensuring that passengers remain comfortable regardless of Hong Kong's often hot and humid weather conditions.
 This modern amenity proves particularly valuable during summer months when outdoor temperatures and humidity can make unair-conditioned travel quite uncomfortable, allowing visitors to arrive at their destination feeling fresh and ready for island exploration rather than wilted from the harbor crossing.

 Panoramic Windows feature large glass panels that provide excellent harbor photography opportunities while protecting passengers from wind and weather during the scenic crossing.
 These expansive windows offer unobstructed views of Hong Kong's famous skyline, traditional fishing boats, and neighboring islands, allowing photographers to capture stunning images while remaining comfortably seated in climate-controlled indoor environments.